 AORBD and ELD are electronic devices that record HoS (Hours of Service).
 Learn the top HOS rules you must know.

-In 2017, many truck drivers were AORBD.
-And this is why it gave time to people to switch from it to ELD by the end of 2019.
+In 2017, many truck drivers were using AORBD.
+And this is why it gave time for people to switch from AOBRD to ELD by the end of 2019.

 But why did the FMCSA decide to make the ELD compulsory?